-- Identification bracelet

-- Car doors with child safety locks

-- Do not leave the person alone in the car

-- Add a property fence to secure the area around the home
+- Do not leave the person alone in the car - Add a property fence to secure the area around the home

-Nutrition Tips
+Nutrition Tips:

 The caregiver will increasingly be more responsible for ensuring adequate nutritional intake as a lack of appetite is not uncommon.
 Eating patterns should be observed for preferences, likes and dislikes.
 Some things to consider include: